veryl-lang/doc/book/src/05_language_reference/05_statement/05_for.md

 Loop variable is placed before `in` keyword, and [range](../04_expression/07_range.md) is placed after it.

+`break` can be used to break the loop.

 ```veryl,playground
 module ModuleA {
     var a: logic<10>;